DEFRA/defra-ai-sdlc/workflow/workflow-product-requirements.md

 If the generated markdown file is 'broken':

-1. Click the 'copy' icon at the bottom of the ChatGPT chat (this ensures cleaner copying than manual selection and copying).
+1. Click the ‘copy’ icon at the bottom of the ChatGPT chat (this ensures cleaner copying than manual selection and copying).

 2. Run the copied markdown text through Claude or a similar tool with the following prompt: